amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 In the [previous article](https://amsehili.github.io/posts/pdl/mle-for-regression-problems), we employed NLL to fit the mean of the Gaussian distribution representing the data.
 However, we did not estimate the other key parameter of the distribution, the standard deviation (std), under the assumption that the std of the residuals is constant across the data.
 We demonstrated that under this assumption, fitting a model using NLL is effectively equivalent to using MSE, as both methods aim to minimize the discrepancies between observed and predicted values.

-In this second article, we'll use NLL to fit both parameters of the Gaussian distribution (mean and standard deviation) to obtain a truly probabilistic model.
+In this second article, we'll use NLL to fit both parameters of the Gaussian distribution (mean and std) to obtain a truly probabilistic model.
 This approach will allows us to evaluate the uncertainty of the model's outputs.
 The steps to fit a probabilistic model include:

 - Selecting a distribution family, which we assume represents the target variable $y$.
 - Building a model, typically a neural network, that outputs the **parameters** $\theta$ of the chosen distribution for each input $x$.
 This model predicts the distribution parameters $\theta$ instead of directly predicting the target value $y$.